The Great SEO Upskilling: The New GEO Specialists Driving AI Visibility

 Let’s cover the obvious first.

-They’re small nuances but important ones when it comes to increasing brand engagement and conversions, because while these may well still come from organic search, the highest-intent searches are increasingly flowing through AI search streams.
+These are important blind spots if you want to increase not only AI visibility but also brand engagement and conversions, because while these may well still come from organic search, the highest-intent searches are increasingly flowing through AI search streams.
 In fact, $750 billion is expected to flow through AI search by 2028.

 Good SEOs are, however, nothing if not adaptable.
 They’ve been adjusting to algorithms, penalties, and Core Updates for decades.
 They’ve had to learn on the go, use their initiative and critical thinking, and strategize further.
 And where there is potential money left on the table from not appearing optimally across AI search, they will find ways to close that gap.